mahatmus-tech/arch-auto-install/README.md

 - Internet connection
 - Install arch using archinstall with: kernel linux, systemd-boot, minimal, pipewire, one partition
 - For JaKooLit : do not select nvidia options
+- At the END of JakooLit DO NOT REBOOT!
+Post configs will be made.

 ## Installation